justinfmorgan/seniorDesignMiniProject/README.md

 Wednesday 9/18: Hard deadline for sprint 2 at midnight.
 Project fully completed and tested.
 ONLY cosmetic changes allowed after this

-Thursday 9/19: Finalize cosmetic changes.
+Thursday 9/19: Complete sprint 2.
+Finalize cosmetic changes.
 Deploy to google cloud.
-Begin and finish sprint 3.
 Have everything fully deployed and tested (multiple users in particular) by midnight.

 Friday 9/20: Project due.
 Keep app deployed.

 # Sprints
 Sprint 1: Starting 9/15 until midnight 9/16.
 Integrate SSO and the geolocation/weaather pages into a web app using Python (flask).
 Test sign in, page navigation, weather and geolocation.
-COMPLETED.
+Release version 1.0 COMPLETED.

 Sprint 2: Starting 9/17 until midnight 9/18.
 Integrate Google Cloud SQL database in order to hold dummy temperature and humidity data.
 Pull and display this data on a chart.
 Allow capability for different data sets to be shown.

-Sprint 3: 9/19 until midnight.
 Finalize all cosmetic changes and deploy to google cloud.
 Test multiple user accesses.
+Release version 2.0 COMPLETED